 Our University of Manitoba ensembles perform throughout the year.
-Ensembles cover all major genres and range in size from an 80-piece concert band to small chamber groups.
-The public is welcome to attend.
+Ensembles cover a range genres and size from an 80-piece concert band to small chamber groups.

 The Desautels Faculty of Music offers a wide range of performances, lectures, workshops and masterclasses each year.
 These feature our students, faculty, and guest artists.
 Students have a chance to play for and collaborate with their peers, and to hear and learn from the very best.